kameron-sugino/Basics-of-16S-sequence-processing-on-SGE-cluster-servers/20230816_Workshop_code_QIIME_job.md

         -   More info can be found at:
             <https://www.med.upenn.edu/hpc/assets/user-content/documents/SGE_to_LSF_User_Migration_Guide.pdf>
 -   For our purposes, the only difference between the two is syntax.
-    Let’s look at the batchfile header for SGE on the Norman OSCER servers, which uses qsub to submit jobs:
+    Let’s look at the batch file header for SGE on the Norman OSCER servers, which uses qsub to submit jobs:

 <!-- -->